На русском языке

 ~ = - \frac {G}{\varpi } U^{ik} + \frac {\eta}{\varpi } B^{ik}+ \frac{c^2} {4 \pi \varpi } \left( -g^{im} (\Phi_{n m}u^{n k}+ u_{n m}\Phi^{n k}) + \frac{1} {4} g^{ik} (\Phi_{m r}u^{m r}+ u_{m r}\Phi^{m r} ) \right) .

-where ~ \eta is a constant, which is part of the definition of the acceleration stress-energy tensor.
+where ~ \eta is a constant, which is part of definition of acceleration stress-energy tensor.

 Dividing into two components